Home Solar Panel Installation – A Complete Guide

 There are three steps to designing a solar system:

 Step one: Calculate your energy use.
 Your kilowatt-hour use will be on your utility bill.
 Be sure to look at usage throughout the year as it will likely fluctuate between seasons – such as higher in the summer if you run air conditioning.
+Providing a copy of your monthly electricity bill will help the solar contractor to size a system to offset your usage.
+The more bills you provide the more accurate your quote will be.

 Step two: Get an estimate for what size system you need and how many panels you’ll need.
 Depending on your budget and goals your solar company should present you with several options to consider.
 These options will account for the percentage of your energy usage you want to cover with solar.
 They will also account for the characteristics of your roof including shade from trees and roof vents, chimneys, and dormers.
 If your viable roof space is limited, your solar company may recommend options that include panels with higher efficiencies.
 Please see the Zwell Guide to Solar Panel Types (link) for more information.